 What happens is someone is involved in a crash and they climb out of their car and tell everybody, “I’m okay, I’m not hurt.”
 But the next day, they’re in a LOT of pain.
 They think, “I’ll take a few Ibuprofen and I’ll be fine.”
 Instead of seeing a doctor, they wait.
 Then, a week or two later, they realize that something is definitely wrong and they need medical attention.

-Why You Shouldn’t Delay
+Why You Shouldn’t Delay Medical Attention

 If you delay, the insurance company will try to use that against you.
 It will argue that you weren’t really hurt; it can also try to reduce, if not deny your claim altogether because you did not see a doctor soon enough.

 You should see one within three days, but the sooner the better.
 If you can get in the same day, or by the next day, then great.
-Not only is rapid medical treatment important to your claim, you need to do it for your health.
+Not only is rapid medical treatment important to your claim, but you also need to do it for your health.
 You could have a concussion and not know about it until days later.

 Or, you could have internal bleeding or a fracture.
 Usually, once the adrenaline wears off your body will let you know something is wrong by sending pain signals to the affected area of the body.
-If you can’t get into to see your regular doctor, you can visit your local emergency room or go to an Urgent Care clinic.
+If you can’t get in to see your regular doctor, you can visit your local emergency room or go to an Urgent Care clinic.